FearlessOne07/Shape-Wars/README.md

 - Optionally add `-DBUILD_SHARED_LIBS` to build a .so on linux or .dll in windows
 - Run `cmake --build build` to build the executable and library.
 - Executable will be in the `bin` directory

+## Issues

+May not build on MSVC due to an error i have absolutly failed to understand.
+Will try more to fix

+## Credits

+Made using raylib.
+Check it out [here](https://github.com/raysan5/raylib).